Sunday, February 25, 2024

 Livy Romero Madrid

 I also found a census taken in 1940 showing that Livy was living in Santa Rosa, NM with his sister and brother-in-law.
 Unable to find a census with my father's name on it in 1940, I found one with my grandfather, Doroteo Fajardo and his second wife Perfecta (my dad's step-mother) and their 6 children.
-My dad was long gone from that scene and I am sure the army seemed like the perfect way to "get out of Dodge" and go see the world.My dad and Livy were both 25 years old, both of them were living in Santa Rosa and both of them unemployed.
-It was time to hit the road!
-He used to call San Antonio "his old stomping grounds" because that was where he did his basic training.
+My dad didn't have a good relationship with his step-mother so he was long gone from that scene and I am sure the army seemed like the perfect way to "get out of Dodge" and go see the world.My dad and Livy were both 25 years old, both of them were living in Santa Rosa and both of them unemployed.
+Time to hit the road!
+He did his basic training in San Antonio, or as he called it "his old stomping grounds."
 On the day of my dad's funeral, his 2 half sisters told me and my sister that our dad dated Lydia Mendoza while he was stationed in San Anton.... as he called it.
 Lydia was a guitarist and singer considered to be "The Mother of Tejano Music."
 She was a year younger than my dad, born May 31, 1916.
+Interesting.
+My mom's birthday was May 31 as well.

 My dad, being the positive force that he was, only talked about the good times in the service.
-I discovered on my own that he was in the 2nd Infantry Division.
+I discovered much later in life that he was in the 2nd Infantry Division.
 Below is the route of the 2nd Infantry Division.
-He fought fought at the Invasion of Normandy, also known as D-Day in 1944 and fought until the end of the end of the war, The Battle of Bulge in 1945.
+He fought at the Invasion of Normandy, also known as D-Day in 1944, he fought until the end of the end of the war, The Battle of Bulge in 1945.

-When my dad returned from the war, his 1st cousin Jose Fajardo and my mom's younger sister, Connie Padilla Fajardo sit my mom and dad up on a date.
-They married shortly there after and the rest is history.
+When my dad returned from the war, his 1st cousin Jose Fajardo and my mom's younger sister, Connie Padilla Fajardo had been married and they got my mom and dad to go out on a date.
+They married shortly there after and they were married for 56 years.

 Tuesday, September 19, 2023